saanchita-paul/inventory_api/README.md

  <details>
-  <summary>Add Product</summary>
+  <summary>Create Post</summary>

   - Endpoint:

     ```http
-    POST /api/product/create
+    POST /api/create-post

     ```

   - Description:
       ```
-      This API endpoint allows the addition of a new product to the database.
-With each product one stock will be added and by default stock quantity is zero
+      This API endpoint allows user to create post with or without media
       ```

  </details>

  <details>
-  <summary>Product List</summary>
+  <summary>Post List</summary>

   - Endpoint:

     ```http
-    GET /api/product/list?per_page={per_page}&search={search}
+    GET /api/post-list?per_page={per_page}&search={search}

     ```

   - Description:
       ```
-      This API endpoint allows the user to retrieve a list of all products from the database.
+      This API endpoint allows the user to retrieve a list of all posts with image from the database.
 The user can apply filters to the results by adding query parameters to the endpoint.
-The per_page parameter specifies the number of products to be returned per page, and the search parameter allows the user to search for products by their name.
+The per_page parameter specifies the number of posts to be returned per page, and the search parameter allows the user to search for posts by their title.
       ```

  </details>

   <details>
-  <summary>Product Details</summary>
+  <summary>Post Details</summary>

   - Endpoint:

     ```http
-    GET /api/product/view/{id}
+    GET /api/posts/{postid}

     ```

   - Description:
       ```
-      This API endpoint allows the user to retrieve the details of a specific product based on its ID.
+      This API endpoint allows the user to retrieve the details of a specific post based on its ID with image, comments, like count of each post and liked by.
       ```

  </details>

   <details>
-  <summary>Category List</summary>
+  <summary>Add Like To A Post</summary>

   - Endpoint:

     ```http
-    GET /api/product/categories
+    GET /api/posts/{postid}/like

     ```

   - Description:
       ```
-      This API endpoint allows the user to retrieve a list of all categories of products available.
+      This API endpoint allows the user to add like to a post
       ```

  </details>